LinkedIn is a valuable resource for any professional. If you’re not already using LinkedIn for career development, now is the time to get started!

 Always send thank you notes if you ask for recommendations.
 Finally, don’t be shy to congratulate people – when LinkedIn sends a message that a connection has started a new job, has a work anniversary or has completed a project, send a congratulatory note.
 It’s kind, and it will make them remember your name.

 Your profile on LinkedIn is like your resume – you should develop each section as if you were writing your resume and include everything that is relevant to you.

-There’s even a language section and a patents section!
+There’s even a language section and a patent section!

 Projects and volunteer sections are crucial to showing your experience, both in and out with your professional role.
-You can also include associations, conferences, trainings and certificates.
+You can also include associations, conferences, training and certificates.

 You have to demonstrate to your connections that you are always learning and willing to develop new skills.